meyertime/linux-all-the-things/docs/arch-lenovo720s.md

 ### Downgrading packages

 I am not going to cover downgrading in general very thoroughly at this time.
-The main reason I needed to do this was to downgrade the Linux kernel because it broke my touchpad.
+The main reason I needed to do this was to downgrade the Linux kernel because version 5.4 broke my touchpad.
 Note that this was the default `linux` kernel which is pretty bleeding-edge, not `linux-lts`.
 However, `linux-lts` broke Bluetooth.
 I wish there was something in between, but oh well.

-There is more than one way to do this, but at this point, I am going to cover using the pacman cache.
+#### Manually using the pacman cache

 1. Go to the pacman cache directory: `/var/cache/pacman/pkg/`
 2. Identify the package or packages you wish to downgrade.